clydemcqueen/bluerov2_ignition/README.md

 # BlueROV2 in Ignition Gazebo

-> Proof-of-concept, YMMV
+> Status: proof-of-concept

 This is a model of the BlueROV2 that runs in Ignition Gazebo.
 It uses the BuoyancyPlugin, HydrodynamicsPlugin and ThrusterPlugin.

 Requirements:
-* Gazebo Ignition, built from source with [this patch](https://github.com/ignitionrobotics/ign-gazebo/pull/1402)
+* Ignition Gazebo, built from source with [this patch](https://github.com/ignitionrobotics/ign-gazebo/pull/1402)
-* ardupilot_gazebo, built from source with [this patch](https://github.com/ArduPilot/ardupilot_gazebo/pull/18)
+* ardupilot_gazebo, built from source on [this branch](https://github.com/ArduPilot/ardupilot_gazebo/tree/ignition-garden)
 * ArduSub
 * MAVProxy